Financial services usability testing

 If you’re stuck on developing the right questions or test structure, visit the UserTesting template gallery to find research expert-designed questions suitable for any industry or need.

-4. Know how to manage customer privacy–with the help of the right teams
+4. Know how to manage customer privacy

 One of the biggest challenges for financial service organizations is maintaining their customers’ privacy.
 That can lead to hesitation when user testing any client-facing app or site.
 For this reason, with the UserTesting platform, organizations must follow the best practices for personally identifiable information (PII), which also offers contributors peace of mind.
 Test participants can’t disclose credit card numbers, financial account numbers, or account passwords, to name a few.